sproott/create-sweet-app/README.md

 ## What is the SWeeT Stack?

 The SWeeT Stack is a tech stack consisting of SvelteKit, WindiCSS and tRPC.
-You can think of it a T3 alternative built on SvelteKit.
+You can think of it as a T3 alternative built on SvelteKit.

 ## Getting Started